 Beating the Odds: Estate Planning and Business Succession

-Statistics vary, but it is safe to say that only a small minority of family owned businesses survive to the second generation.
+Statistics vary, but it is safe to say that only a small minority of family-owned businesses survive on the second generation.
 Roughly 30% make it.
 Even fewer make it to the third generation.
 To beat the odds, business owners need to plan ahead.
 Business succession issues should play a central role in their overall estate planning.

 Coming to Terms with the Human Dynamics

 The cash flow needs of a surviving spouse, long-submerged sibling rivalries, and tensions occasioned by blended families or second marriages can all threaten the viability of a closely held business when the original owner passes away.
 This means that the success of an estate plan will frequently depend on the willingness of a business owner to confront and make emotionally difficult decisions about family dynamics.
-The good news is that once made, these decisions usually leave everyone better off with fewer surprises on the death of the original owner.
+The good news is that once made, these decisions usually leave everyone better off with fewer surprises on the original owner’s death.

 Business owners who intend to leave their business to the next generation also have to make some tough calls about control.

-Alternatively, when some members of the next generation work in the business and others do not, it may be tempting to give control to the first group and non-voting, beneficial interests to the other.
-This too is usually a mistake.
-The children who are not in control will likely feel themselves and their legacies at the mercy of their siblings, and the children who have control may chafe under the burden of carrying on business operations with an eye to protecting their sibling’s fortunes.
+Alternatively, when some members of the next generation work in the business and others do not, giving control to the first group and non-voting, beneficial interests to the other may be tempting.
+This, too, is usually a mistake.
+The children who are not in control will likely feel themselves and their legacies at the mercy of their siblings, and the children who have control may chafe under the burden of carrying the business operations with one eye on protecting their less-involved sibling’s fortunes.

 Balancing Estate and Income Tax Considerations